alwinruby/My-Development-Setup/README.md

 general development tools I find useful
 * Current as of macOS Sierra v.10.12.5

-# My Essential Programs & Tools
+# My Programs & Tools

 ## [Homebrew](https://brew.sh/)
 Homebrew is the missing package manager for macOS, and makes installing and updating software a cakewalk.
 It really gives Apt-Get and Yum a run for their money, and is arguably better in many ways.
 We'll start using Homebrew for the majority of the software on this list.
 Install is simple, just pop open a terminal and run the command below.